What if your business card, flyer, or storefront could instantly connect with customers? A QR Code makes this possible—no coding needed!

 What’s happening: Currently, your friend is attempting to scan the QR Code on your wedding invitation, but it’s taking an extremely long time, and they’re becoming impatient.

-How to Correct It: An excessive amount of data might make a QR Code difficult to see and slow to scan.
-Make the information simpler.
 For example, link to a website where attendees can obtain all the information they need, rather than embedding all the event details.
 Simplified and shorter QR Codes scan substantially faster.

 4. Some devices cannot scan QR Codes